Speednwachinyelugo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a project for shell redirections, task 11: Counting dir. and subdir.
+This is a project for shell redirections, task 12: Newest files in current dir.